justinorr612/pacman-exercise/README.md

 ### How to

-Follow the link to this repo to it out on Github Pages
+Follow the link to this repo to see it on Github Pages

 Clone the project and run index.html